Les Rallizes Dénudés: Interviews

 Takashi Mizutani and Takeshi Nakamura both featured in an interview in Young Guitar Magazine in November 1973.

 Mizutani's most notable interview was conducted in September 1991 by Japanese Music Magazine correspondent Manabu Yuasa over a fax machine.
 The interview lasted ten and a half hours, with Mizutani reputedly faxing Yuasa from Paris to Tokyo.
 During the interview, Mizutani talks about his thoughts on current music, recording technology, and experiences where he apparently planned to record music with former Jimi Hendrix Experience bassist Noel Redding in Cork and members of "the London punks".
 His comments were interspersed with original poetry.
 The interview was published in the November edition of Music Magazine, in 1991.

 Etymology

 The meaning of the name Les Rallizes Dénudés has been debated, and there are various conflicting reports regarding the name's origin.
 According to former member Moriaki Wakabayashi, the word Rallizes comes from the Japanese word Rariru, which means being high, and the word Dénudés (the French word for naked) representing their raw selves.
 The band members came up with the name after attending a performance at Kyoto Kaikan, where Mizutani, Wakabayashi, and Nakemura walked around Kyoto high on Hyminal sleeping pills.
-Some reports also state that the word "Rallizes" was a piece of fake French slang invented by Kyoto-based theater group Gendai Gekijo meaning "empty suitcases", and others say it is a reference to Naked Lunch.
+Some reports also state that the word "Rallizes" was a piece of fake French slang invented by Kyoto-based theater group Gendai Gekijo meaning "empty suitcases", and others say it is a reference to the William S. Burroughs novel Naked Lunch.

+Legacy

+The cultural significance of Les Rallizes Denudes has been widely recognized as a foundational blueprint for the underground noise rock and drone adjacent japanese scene and many other bands and artists worldwide, with critics and music historians citing them as a "catalyst" for the "japanoise" movement.

+The band has been mentioned as an inspiration for artists such as Thurston Moore, Lex Walton, Boris, and Merzbow.